olg/git-config/README.markdown

 # git-config

-Move these files to ~/.config/git
+This is my personal git configuration.

+If you want to use this configuration edit the files to make personal and move these files to `~/.config/git`.